Vers-AI/versusai-sc2-bot-template/README.md

 ### Prerequisites

-##### Python 3.7.X
+##### Python

-You will need to install and use Python 3.7.
+This tutorial recommends you use Python version 3.7.X because that's what most bot authoring tools use.
-If you use another version of python, you will likely run into errors while using the python-sc2 framework.
+However, Python 3.8 should also work with this tutorial.

 ##### Git